priteshbaviskar/slate/source/index.html.md

     content: Storeplum API documentation for external integrations.
 ---

-# Overview
+# API Overview

-The purpose of this documentation is to understand the list of available Storeplum APIs and their corresponding requests and response for a seamless Zapier integration of Storeplum with your app.
+The purpose of this documentation is to understand the list of available Storeplum APIs and their corresponding requests and response for a seamless integration of Storeplum with your app.
 Storeplum API 1.0 allows data to be created, read and updated using requests in JSON format and using standard REST HTTP methods which are understood by most of the HTTP clients.

 The current Storeplum REST API integration version is `v1` which takes a first-order position in endpoints.